The Science of Credit Card Fraud: Understanding the Threats and Safeguarding Your Finances

 We take a brief break from the general cheeriness of our holiday reportage.
-If you haven’t seen it, PBS’ “Nova” — the science reporting show — had an article on their website from one of their contributors about how his identity was hacked, and used in an attempt to run up credit card charges.
+If you haven’t seen it, PBS’ “Nova” — the science reporting show — had an article on their website from one of their contributors about how his identity was hacked, and used in an attempt to run up credit card fraud prevention charges.

 The hackers didn’t just have pilfered charge card info — they had his Social Security number, address, birthday, and mother’s maiden name as well, and succeeded in changing contact info for his account!

 The contributor, Phil McKenna, notes that “each year 13 million Americans, or 5% of the entire U.S. adult population, are victims of identity theft.
 Fraudulent transactions, including purchases made on existing credit cards, opening new lines of credit, and wiring money from victims’ bank accounts, cost financial institutions and individuals more than $20 billion each year, according to a recent study by financial analysts at Javelin Strategy & Research.
-But,” he asks, “ how are identities stolen, how do banks like mine detect fraudulent use, and what, if anything, can we do to protect ourselves?”

 The answers are varied, and fascinating.
 For example, a prof at Carnegie Mellon “showed that, with some basic demographic information and a general understanding of how the federal government assigns social security numbers, miscreants could predict individuals’ numbers with an alarmingly high degree of accuracy.”

 However “this assumes that a thief knows the date and location of your birth, facts which some of your friends may not even know.
 But chances are this information is hiding in plain sight.
 Using a webcam and commercially available image recognition software, Acquisti’s team was able to identify by name 30% of students on a North American college campus simply by taking their picture and matching it to a database of publicly available images downloaded from Facebook.
 In many cases the Facebook accounts provided the dates and locations of students’ births.”